-- Germans form the Jaluit Company (Jaluit Gesellschaft), an entity entrusted with governance of the Marshalls.
+- The island of Kili is the possession of the Deutsche Handels und Plantagengesellschaft who have established settlements and trading stations for copra there (Anonymous 1886). - Germans form the Jaluit Company (Jaluit Gesellschaft), an entity entrusted with governance of the Marshalls.
 It buys out two foreign competitors based in San Francisco and Auckland.
 However, Burns, Philp & Co. of Sydney, which has been trading in the group for some years, continues to do so and remains until World War I (Hezel 1995). - The Jaluit Company operates trading stations on Namorik, Kili, Likiep, Ailuk, Mejit, and Rongelap.
-The island of Kili is now the property of the Jaluit Company, which has laid out coconut plantations (Langhans 1898). - The Irooj of the Ratak Islands, with the exception of the Iroojlaplap, Murjil of Maloelab, command authority only over the islands of a single atoll and have no ships.
-Murjil, claims possession of Aur, Wotje, Ailuk, and Utirik, (Germany Reichstag, [1898-99] 1900). - 1910 Ailuk's population is 250 (Spenneman 2000). - 1913 Ailuk's population is 240 (Spenneman 2000). - The Marshalls are captured from Germany by Japan. - Marshall Islands are mandated to Japan by the League of Nations, together with the other occupied islands.
+The island of Kili is now the property of the Jaluit Company, which has laid out coconut plantations (Langhans 1898). - 1895 0 population on Kili (Krämer & Nevermann1938) - 1908 22 June, Kili is sold to Mr. Otto Bock of Bielefeld (Germany) for 20,000.
+Marks. - 1910 0 population on Kili (Merz1912a, Spennmenn 2000) - The Marshalls are captured from Germany by Japan. - Marshall Islands are mandated to Japan by the League of Nations, together with the other occupied islands.
 The group is administered as a separate district.
 The Marshallese are given little voice in their own government, but the copra industry is left in their hands.
-But copra has to be exported to Japan at a price fixed by the Japanese (Hezel 1995). - 1920 Ailuk's population is 240 (Bryan 1972). - The Japanese take over the copra industry from the Germans, replacing the Jaluit Gesellschaft with Nanyo Boeki Kaisha (Peattie 1988). - 1930 Ailuk's population is 305 (Spenneman 2000). - Japan withdraws from the League, but retains possession of the Marshalls.
+But copra has to be exported to Japan at a price fixed by the Japanese (Hezel 1995). - The Japanese take over the copra industry from the Germans, replacing the Jaluit Gesellschaft with Nanyo Boeki Kaisha (Peattie 1988). - 1930 Population of 32 on Kili (MISA1988, Spennmenn 2000) - Japan withdraws from the League, but retains possession of the Marshalls.
 Fortification of the Marshall Islands begins as Japan prepares for war.
-The Japanese military begins building airstrips, power plants, and bunkers on Wotje, Eniwetak, Jaluit, Milli, Maloelap, and Kwajalein (Peattie 1988). - 1935 Ailuk's population is 293 (Bryan 1972). - 1939 World War II begins in Europe. - The mop-up campaign conducted almost entirely by marines from the invasion force on Kwajalein, lasting from early March to late April.
-No Japanese were found on Ailuk, which was occupied on 30 March (Smith 1955). - End of World War II grants effective control of the Marshalls to the U.S. - 1945 Ailuk's population is 256 (Bryan 1972). - U.S. begins its nuclear testing program in the Marshalls.
-Bikini atoll is evacuated to Rongerik for first tests under Operation Crossroads. - 1948 Ailuk's population is 319 (Spenneman 2000).
+The Japanese military begins building airstrips, power plants, and bunkers on Wotje, Eniwetak, Jaluit, Milli, Maloelap, and Kwajalein (Peattie 1988). - 1935 Population of 26 on Kili (MISA1988, Spennmenn 2000). - 1936 Population less than 500 on Kili (Spennmenn 2000) - 1939 World War II begins in Europe. - 1944 23 March, Kili, without any Japanese soldiers, was occupied peacefully (Smith 1955). - 1945 End of World War II grants effective control of the Marshalls to the U.S. - 1946 U.S. begins its nuclear testing program in the Marshalls.
+Bikini atoll is evacuated to Rongerik for first tests under Operation Crossroads.